 What is Literacy?

-Literacy is our ability to read, write, speak and listen to a high standard so that we can confidently access the world around us, making make an effective contribution as an active citizen.
+Literacy is our ability to read, write, speak and listen to a high standard.
+We need it so that we can confidently access the world around us and make an effective contribution as an active citizen.

 Literacy skills are essential in ensuring that we achieve our full potential, not just in English Language and Literature GCSEs but across all of the subjects we are studying.

 Our key priorities to support the development of learners’ literacy skills at ACE Academy are:

 - Promoting the importance of reading for pleasure and providing opportunities to demonstrate that students can read widely and appropriately in line with their chronological age.

 - That staff explicitly teach and feedback on Literacy skills linked to reading, writing and communication appropriate to their subject area.
 Staff will also mark work for SPaG and provide feedback to learners on how to develop the accuracy of their written communication and their vocabulary.